 Proximity to the forest

-The environmental impact of the forest
+The environmental impact of forestry

 Reuse and recycling